azfairuza/stemcell/journal.md

 **1617**: Alhamdulillah, nanopattern has been succesfully created.
 I also added show function to draw the nanopattern only.
 I got a circles function that can directly print the ligand in nanopattern.
 Next, build the cells.

 **1712**: Finish coding for today.
 Succesfully build the nanopattern, adding get_value function for reading cell properties, and also start to build the cells.
 TODO: build the cell and show the cells, one by one and all cells.

+### 20220609
+**0933**: bismillah, today I start coding quite early.
+At this time, the lab has agenda to discuss another project so it is quite crowded.
+But i love it.
+For the task that i want to finish today, as I have wrote yesterday, I want to make show function for cell to display cell that has been built.
+The show function has 2 option, it can show a single cell or all cell at once.

+**1655**: succesfully generate cell and draw for single cell
+_TODO_: 1. draw for multi cell or many cell at once
+        2. making flag so that if the integrin is to much the cell cannot be generated